Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Introduction

 WSIs accompanied by their corresponding reports (\emph{i.e.}, WSI-report pairs) offer detailed descriptions and fine-grained information vital for WSI analysis.
 Furthermore, a substantial collection of these pairs is accessible in public databases, such as The Cancer Genome Atlas (TCGA)~\cite{hutter2018cancer}.
-Despite this, their full potential has not been adequately harnessed yet.
-The challenge in developing a VLM using WSI-report pairs mainly lies in the diverse formats and standards of the raw reports from different hospitals, which increases the complexity of data preprocessing and standardization processes.
-Additionally, pathological reports often contain extraneous information, including report metadata, tissue processing descriptions, and repetitive elements, which introduce noise to textual data. \textbf{\emph{How to extract useful information from raw pathological reports to construct WSI-report pairs}} is a key issue.
-In addition, prompt learning has shown effectiveness in improving VLM, which is beneficial in enabling the filtering of image features and successful generalization for downstream tasks.
-Unlike natural images, WSI data contains a lot of professional pathological information and details. \textbf{\emph{How to craft prompts to make full use of this semantic information to guide fine-grained feature learning}} is a challenging task.
-Besides, the high computational cost to train models with high-resolution WSIs also limits the promotion of the model, resulting in a certain resource threshold for WSI analysis.
+However, their full potential has not been adequately harnessed yet.
+The challenge in developing a Visual Language Model (VLM) using WSI-report pairs mainly lies in the diverse formats and standards of the raw reports from different hospitals, which increases the complexity of data preprocessing and standardization processes.
+Additionally, pathology reports often contain extraneous information, including report metadata, tissue processing descriptions, and repetitive elements, which can introduce noise to the textual data. \textbf{\emph{How to extract useful information from raw pathology reports to construct WSI-report pairs}} is a key issue.
+Moreover, recent studies have demonstrated the efficacy of prompt engineering in enhancing VLMs.
+In contrast to natural images, WSI data encompasses extensive professional pathological information and intricate details. \textbf{\emph{How to craft prompts to make full use of this semantic information to guide fine-grained feature learning}} is a challenging task.
+Besides, the high computational costs to train models with high-resolution WSIs also limits the promotion of the model, resulting in a certain resource threshold for WSI analysis.